aimeos/aimeos-docs/content/frontend/jsonapi/basket-products.md

 	});
 	```

-The attributes will also be updated to reflect the price of the products in the basket.

 # Edit products

 To edit already added products in the basket, you can send a PATCH request to the URL listed in the links section of the ordered product.
 In the response before it's: